Editor’s Note: This post has been updated with new content and links to help you be a better

-Campaign objective: awareness, content promotion, events, lead generation, mobile app downloads, page likes, sales/conversions
+Campaign objective: Awareness, content promotion, events, lead generation, mobile app downloads, page likes, sales/conversions

-Ad attributes: carousel ads, videos, promos, split tests, AdEspresso’s favorites, etc.
+Ad attributes: Carousel ads, videos, promos, split tests, AdEspresso’s favorites, etc.

 Tip: It could be a good idea not to use the filters in the first place as you could miss out on some good examples.

-As you click on “Find Ads Now” button, you’ll see all the ads belonging to a particular advertiser or containing the word for which you searched.
+As you click on the “Find Ads Now” button, you’ll see all the ads belonging to a particular advertiser or containing the word for which you searched.

 If you’re interested in seeing only the ads by a specific brand, select the company’s name from the Advertisers menu.

 3) Facebook’s “Info and Ads” Tool and Other Options

 Facebook released a tool called Info and Ads in 2018 to provide more transparency for users who want to see the active ads that brands are running.

 Marketers, however, can use this tool to their advantage, as you can locate and review competitors’ ads with a few simple clicks.